chaoss/augur/docs/source/quick-start.rst

 	augur db add-repo-groups
 	augur db add-repos

 We recommend that you test your instance using 50 or fewer repositories before undertaking a more substantial data collection.
-When you do take on a more substantial collection, you can "collect data faster" by adding additional tokens to the `worker_oauth` table in the `augur_operations` schema, and increasing the number of workers for the pull request and github worker blocks in the `augur.config.json` file that is generated at install.
+When you do take on more collection, you can "collect data faster" by adding additional tokens to the `worker_oauth` table in the `augur_operations` schema and increasing the number of workers for the pull request and GitHub worker blocks in the `augur.config.json` file that generates at install.